beeper/beepycli/README.md

 soon).

 ## Download
 You can find the latest binaries precompiled in [GitHub Actions].
+After downloading, make sure to give `beepycli` permission to execute (you can do this from the terminal by running `chmod +x beepycli`).

 If you're on Linux, this is all you need!

-If you're on macOS, make sure to run `brew install libolm` before using the CLI.
+### macOS
+If you're running macOS, you've got one more step—you need a working `libolm` installation.
+If you're using [Homebrew], the most popular macOS package manager, this is as simple as running `brew install libolm`.
+If you use [MacPorts], you can run `sudo port install olm` instead.

+You may also need to jump through some extra hoops when you first run the CLI because it is not distributed through the App Store.
+On first run, macOS will present you with a dialogue with two options: **Move to Trash** or **Cancel**.
+Choose *Cancel*, and open **System Settings > Privacy & Security** and scroll down until you see the option to approve the binary.
+Then, run `beepycli` again and click **Open**.

+Simple as 🥧.

+## Build
 Alternatively, you can build it yourself by cloning the repo and running `go build`.
 Building requires Go 1.20 or higher, and a `libolm` installation.

 ## Usage
-To log in to your Beeper account and install `gomuks`—the Beeper client for Beepy—all you have to do is run `beepycli`.
+To log in to your Beeper account and install `gomuks`—the Beeper client for Beepy—all you have to do is run `beepycli` from your terminal.

 To copy logs from your Beepy device to your laptop, run `beepycli --logs`.
 Once that works, that is.